 My favorite was once the vacation villa of Yugoslav president-for-life, Marshal Tito.

-Slovenia was one of six republics united to make Yugoslavia — a country that existed basically from just after WWI until the 1990s.
+Slovenia was one of six republics united to make Yugoslavia — a country that existed basically from just after World War I until the 1990s.
 Tito, a larger-than-life, strong-arm dictator, was the only leader who could hold that troubled union together.

-Here in what was Tito's ballroom, a mural survives, telling of World War II heroics.
+Here in what was Tito's ballroom, a mural survives, telling of WWII heroics.
 After the Nazis bombed Belgrade and took over their country, the ragtag gang of Yugoslav patriots, inspired by charismatic commanders, formed a resistance army.
 Vastly outgunned, they fought back valiantly, eventually defeating the German invaders.

 Tito and his Partisan Army booted the Nazis without Soviet help.
 That's why, unlike his Eastern European neighbors, Tito could and did chart his own course — independent from the USSR.